ColumPaget/cxine/README.md

 ```

 The '+' and '-' keys represent a departure from mplayer.
 On the keypad they work as expected, with the 'shift' modifier alowing change of audio compression.
 However, on UK keyboards you have to press shift to get '+' on the non-keypad part of the keyboard.
 This creates confusion.
 Hence on the normal keyboard '=' and '-' change volume up and down, and their shifted versions '_' and '+' alter audio compression.

+When in console mode (no X11 window) the 'p' key prints out the current playlist, rather than presenting a menu.
+To allow movement through the playlist the 'j' key triggers a query into which either a number can by typed, or a shell-style pattern.
+The playlist will jump to either the track at the numbered position, or to the next track whose title or filename matches the pattern.

 The following keys on 'internet' or 'media' keyboards are supported